CANShield: Deep Learning-Based Intrusion Detection Framework for Controller Area Networks at the Signal-Level: EVALUATION RESULTS AND DISCUSSION

 \subsection{Event Detection Latency}

-Fig.~\ref{fig:event_latency} illustrates the attack-wise event detection latency for three cases of maximally allowed FPR for different datasets.
+Fig.~\ref{fig:event_detect_latency_syncan} illustrates the attack-wise event detection latency for three cases of maximally allowed FPR for the SynCAN dataset.
 As each attack manipulates the signal at different paces, the time to observe a potential deviation varies.
 Hence, similar to the previous discussion, certain AEs are more responsive against certain types of attacks.
-For example, Fig.~\ref{fig:event_detect_latency_syncan} shows all the models have higher latency in detecting \textit{continuous} attack events as they deviate the signals gradually.
-However, ensembling the individual models reduces the latency in the average scenario.
+As the first two panels of Fig.~\ref{fig:event_detect_latency_syncan} show that in the case of \textit{fabrication} and \textit{suspension} attacks, CANShield-1 has slightly higher event detection latency, whereas CANShield-Ens reduces the detection latency for the ensemble model.
+On the other hand, the \textit{masquerade} attacks are the most challenging to detect, and CANShield-Ens reduces the false positives by taking the mean of the final anomaly scores.
+Therefore, as a trade-off, it increases the latency by a small factor compared to the individual models.
+However, the latency is still within a small range to cause any devastating impact.
+It is noted again that in the SynCAN dataset, the attacks were created in post-processing without any physical verification.
+Hence, some attacks may align with the actual data and lose the malicious property leading to low detection performance and high detection latency.

 Furthermore, the figures also illustrate the impact of maximum FPR on the event detection latency.
-Although some individual model suffers from high latency with low FPR (i.e., $0.1\%$), \sysname's ensemble model provides a lower event detection latency.
+Although some individual model suffers from high latency with low FPR (i.e., $0.1\%$), \sysname-Ens provides a lower event detection latency.
 However, allowing more false positives (max FPR of $0.5\%-1\%$) into the system further reduces latency.
-Whereas in case some advanced SynCAN attacks \sysname takes up to a couple of seconds to detect, all the attack events in ROAD dataset are detected in milliseconds.
-Therefore, our evaluation shows that the \sysname improves detection performance, reduces overall detection latency, and makes the system more robust. \textbf{Comparison with Baseline Model.~} We further compare the AUC scores of the ensemble model with the baseline detector.
-Table~\ref{tab:baseline} illustrates such comparison, which indicates drastic improvements in the detection of \textit{flooding}, \textit{suppress} attacks compared to the baseline model, CANet.
-Although CANet performs slightly better on the masquerade attacks, \sysname shows decent performance as well.
+Whereas in case some advanced SynCAN attacks \sysname takes up to a couple of seconds to detect, all the attack events in the ROAD dataset are detected almost instantly (see Fig.~\ref{fig:attack_detect_roc_road}).
+Therefore, our evaluation shows that \sysname improves detection performance, reduces overall detection latency, and makes the system more robust.